Masakatsu Morita

 Originally all four Tatenokai members had planned to commit seppuku along with Mishima.
 However, Mishima attempted to dissuade them and three of the members acquiesced to his wishes.
 Only Morita persisted, saying, "I can't let Mr. Mishima die alone."
 So, in November, Mishima ruled that only he and Morita were to die.
 Morita said to other members who had wanted to die together, "We are alive or dead together, because we can meet again somewhere."
 But Mishima knew that Morita had a girlfriend and still hoped he might live.
 On 21 and 22 November 1970, supplies were bought, and Morita asked Hiroyasu Koga to stand in for him if he should fail to behead Mishima properly.
 The next two days were spent rehearsing.

 On the morning of 25 November, the group drove to the Japan Self-Defense Force's Ichigaya garrison on the pretext of a friendly visit.
 They barricaded themselves inside General Mashita's office, taking him prisoner, and issued demands.
 At noon, Mishima began to make a speech from the balcony to assembled troops, but his words were drowned out by helicopters.
 Immediately after his return from the balcony, Mishima stabbed himself in the abdomen and Morita then attempted to behead him.
 After three failed attempts by Morita, Hiroyasu Koga stepped in and beheaded Mishima.
 According to the testimony of the surviving coup members, just before his seppuku, Mishima tried one more time to dissuade Morita, saying "Morita, you must live, not die."
 Nevertheless, after Mishima's seppuku, Morita knelt and stabbed himself in the abdomen and Koga again performed the kaishakunin duty.

-Masayoshi Koga, Masahiro Ogawa, and Hiroyasu Koga were freed from prison for good behavior in October 1974.
+Masayoshi Koga, Masahiro Ogawa, and Hiroyasu Koga, who were tried for various charges, including murder with the victim's consent, were freed from prison for good behavior in October 1974.
 All three were aged 26 at the time.